directinsight/meta-di/README.md

 ### Build The Image ###

-Now build the image, for example:
+From the build root directory now build the image, for example:

 ```
 bitbake core-image-minimal